Tyrn/wei/the-insider-en.typ

      "Come on!
 You can build a business center on this planet  calling it a garbage  processing  facility.
 You  can  make  narcotics  using  tax  breaks reserved for the production of medical  drugs!
-A  military spaceport instead of a civil one - is nothing by local standards!"
+A  military spaceport instead of a civil one---is nothing by local standards!"

      "Why are you telling me this?"